The execution of North Korean leader Kim Jong Un's uncle was

 Gordon Chang, the author of "Nuclear Showdown: North Korea Takes on the World," said he heard about the reports of Jang's brutal death back in early December.
 And although the reports are unconfirmed, Chang said "it is entirely possible" that Jang met his demise in the dog cage.

-"These deaths send a message that you better not cross the leader"
+"These deaths send a message that you better not cross the leader,"

 Most political prisoners in North Korea are killed by a firing squad, Singaporean Straits Times reported.
 Kim’s reported departure from that method drew fresh rebuke from The Global Times, a Communist Party paper, which called the killing an example of backwardness of the regime.
 The editorial went on to urge Beijing to distance itself from the country.